Message from new Commodore

 Rules change so please take the time to familiarise yourself with the latest rule book rules.

 Wishing you all a great rest of winter's sailing and all you people thinking of giving it a go, go to either the Keeler or Trailer Sailer or Centre Boarder page of this website and contact us!
-You can also meet us over dinner Friday nights at the Kissing Point clubrooms where there are meals and the bar will be open.
+You can also meet us at club Friday nights at the Kissing Point clubrooms where there are meals and the bar will be open.

-Thanks to MYC and the Sponsorship of All Marine, 2015 was another great year of racing to and back from Tutukaka.
+Thanks to MYC and the Sponsorship of All Marine, the race was another great day of racing to and back from Tutukaka.
 Go to the Keeler Page to see the results and some pictures.

 Winter & Spring Series